cytoscape/py4cytoscape/doc/index.rst

 The audience for py4cytoscape includes biologists, mathematicians, physicists, biologists, computer scientists, and social scientists.
 A running sample of research based on Cytoscape can be found on `Tumblr <https://cytoscape-publications.tumblr.com/>`_.
+Cytoscape provides `tutorials <https://github.com/cytoscape/cytoscape-tutorials/wiki>`_, `videos <https://www.youtube.com/channel/UCv6auk9FK4NgXiXiqrDLccw>`_, and `automation vignettes <https://github.com/cytoscape/cytoscape-automation/wiki>`_.

 Google Scholar reports that Cytoscape was cited in over 10,000 in academic papers in `2019 <https://scholar.google.com/scholar?start=0&q=cytoscape&hl=en&as_sdt=0,5&as_ylo=2019&as_yhi=2019>`_, most of which executed Cytoscape via the traditional mouse and keyboard. py4cytoscape can automate these results as a means of achieving `reproducible science <https://www.nature.com/articles/s41562-016-0021>`_.